sezze/reaktor-assignment-package-status/README.md

 npm and node.js 12.0+ is required for this project to work.

-By default the parsed status file can be accessed on [http://localhost:8816/status](http://localhost:8816/status)
+By default the parsed status file can be accessed on [http://localhost:8816/status](http://localhost:8816/status) The included HTML interface (a React app) can be accessed on [http://localhost:8816](http://localhost:8816) or hosted on [https://reaktor-package-status.herokuapp.com/](https://reaktor-package-status.herokuapp.com/)